viamrobotics/docs/docs/internals/local-configuration-file.md

 1. Download the JSON configuration to the board or computer you intend to run `viam-server` on.
    You can click the **See full config** link to view this file in plaintext for easy copying.

-If you later need to make changes to your robot's configuration:
+If you later need to make changes to your machine's configuration:

 1. Make your edits under the **Config** tab in **Builder** mode
 1. Switch to **Raw JSON** mode to view your full configuration in JSON format